-Muscle injuries usually arise as a result of sudden movements, bad landings on their feet, falls, or chronic degenerative changes in the muscle itself.
+Muscle injuries usually arise due to sudden movements, bad landings on their feet, falls, or chronic degenerative changes in the muscle itself.

 Symptoms and Diagnosing the Issue

 The widespread belief that muscle strains only occur when there is intense and strenuous physical exercise involved is wrong.

 Treatment of a pulled muscle in the dog usually involves anti-inflammatory medication and pain relievers for alleviating pain and swelling.
 Surgery is often necessary in very severe cases.

-Muscle injuries in dogs occur most often at the point where the muscle is attached to the nerve fibers, or in nerves that serve the muscles.
+Muscle injuries in dogs occur most often when the muscle is attached to the nerve fibers or in nerves that serve the muscles.

 It is important to treat these injuries as soon as possible.
 If the damage is more serious, it takes at least three weeks of rest to heal fully.